jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 	libyelp.so.0 (libc6,x86-64) => /lib64/libyelp.so.0
 ```

-As you can see, this file tells the kernel that anyone asks for `libzstd.so.1`, the `/lib64/libzstd.so.1` file should be loaded and used.
+As you can see, this file tells the kernel that if anyone asks for `libzstd.so.1`, the `/lib64/libzstd.so.1` file should be loaded and used.

 ### Where OS finds dynamic libraries
 When a program needs a shared library, the system will search files in this order:

 1. LD\_LIBRARY\_PATH environment variable
 2. Programs PATH
-3. `/etc/ld.so.conf` (which might load more files from `/etc/ld.so.conf.d/` in its beginning or its end)
+3. `/etc/ld.so.conf` (Which might load more files from `/etc/ld.so.conf.d/` in its beginning or its end)
 4. `/lib/`, `/lib64/`, `/usr/lib/`, `/usr/lib64/`

 In some cases, you might need to override the default system libraries.
 Some examples are: